 Houston Business Immigration Lawyer Gasana

 Claudine U. Gasana is an experienced and dedicated Houston employment and investment immigration lawyer.
-Business Immigration consists of temporary work visas for foreign workers, investment immigration visas, student visas, permanent immigrant visas for foreign workers and investors and immigration law compliance for U.S. employers.
+Business Immigration consists of temporary work visas for foreign workers, investment immigration, student, permanent immigration for employees of the other nationals, and immigration law compliance for U.S. employers.

-H1B, L-1, TN, E-2, J-1, and O-1 are the most common work visas, however, there is a much larger list of available visas.
+H1B, L-1, TN, E-2, J-1, and O-1 are the most common, however, there is a much larger list available.
 There are other types of work visas that specialists of certain professions can get – H1B3, H2A, H2B, O-3, and R.

-This visa allows an American company to hire a foreign specialist for up to six years.
-Typically, people who fall into the H-1B category are: IT workers, engineers, accountants, lawyers, physicians, scientists, financial analysts, economists, and more.
-This visa is a non-immigrant visa, however, it can lead to a path to Legal permanent residency (green card) through employment or family sponsorship.
+It allows an American company to hire a foreign specialist for up to six years.
+Typically, people who fall into the H-1B category are: IT professionals, engineers, accountants, lawyers, physicians, scientists, financial analysts, economists, and more.
+It is a non-immigrant visa, however, it can lead to a path to Legal permanent residency (green card) through employment or family sponsorship.

-Requirements for H1B visa applicants are available on the US Citizenship and Immigration Services website.
+Requirements for H1B applicants are available on the US Citizenship and Immigration Services website.

-This work visa involves seasonal work on a contract with a duration of 6-10 months with the possibility of extension for 3 years.
+This one involves seasonal work on a contract with a duration of 6-10 months with the possibility of extension for 3 years.
 Work can be both qualified and unqualified.
-Typically, U. S. companies are looking for service workers in the landscape industry, the field of hospitality and restaurant services, as well as amusement parks and country clubs.
+Typically, U. S. companies are looking for service employees in the landscape industry, the field of hospitality and restaurant services, as well as amusement parks and country clubs.

 H-2A (for temporary agricultural workers)

-This work visa is issued to specialists for temporary or seasonal work in agriculture for a maximum of 1 year.
-Professionals applying for the H-2A visa are required to have relevant work experience and receive a job offer from an employer in the United States.
+It is issued to specialists for short time or seasonal jobs in agriculture for a maximum of 1 year.
+Professionals applying for the H-2A are required to have relevant job experience and receive a job offer from an employer in the United States.
 In the majority of situations, the employee is provided with meals and housing.
-The H2A visa is usually offered in the southern states of Arizona, New Mexico, Texas, Louisiana, and Mississippi.
+The H2A is usually offered in the southern states of Arizona, New Mexico, Texas, Louisiana, and Mississippi.

-This work visa provides an opportunity for companies operating in both United States and other countries to transfer their employees in executive, managerial and specialized knowledge roles to a temporary assignment in the US.
-This visa is issued for a period of up to 7 years (for executives) and up to 5 years for specialized knowledge employees.
+This immigration visa provides an opportunity for companies operating in both US and other countries to transfer their employees in executive, managerial and specialized knowledge roles to a short time assignment in the US.
+It is issued for a period of up to 7 years (for executives) and up to 5 years for specialized knowledge employees.

 This category allows citizens of foreign countries that have a treaty of commerce and navigation or a bilateral investment treaty providing for non-immigrant entries with the U.S.

-The E-3 visa is limited to Australian Professionals.
-The E-3 visa is a “specialty occupation” visa similar to the H-1B visa.
-Therefore, to be eligible for this visa, the Australian citizen must possess a bachelor’s degree or higher (or its equivalent) in the specialty and the specialty occupation must require the degree.
-There is a 10,500 applicant annual limit on the E-3 visa.
+The E-3 is limited to Australian Professionals.
+The E-3 is a “specialty occupation” similar to the H-1B visa.
+Therefore, to be eligible for this one, the Australian citizen must possess a bachelor’s degree or higher (or its equivalent) in the specialty and the specialty occupation must require the degree.
+There is a 10,500 applicant annual limit on the E-3.

 STEM OPT Extension